jupyterhub/jupyterhub/examples/external-oauth/README.md

 2. Telling your service how to authenticate with JupyterHub.

-The relevant OAuth URLs for working with JupyterHub are:
+The relevant OAuth URLs and keys for using JupyterHub as an OAuth provider are:

 1. the client_id, used in oauth requests
 2. the api token registered with jupyterhub is the client_secret for oauth requests